tango-controls/pytango/doc/howto.rst

             self.attr_short_rw = the_att.get_write_value()

         def is_Short_attr_rw_allowed(self, req_type):
-            return self.get_state() in (PyTango.DevState.ON,)
+            return self.get_state() in (tango.DevState.ON,)

 **Line 1**
-    The PyDsExp class has to inherit from the PyTango.Device_4Impl **Line 3 to 6**
+    The PyDsExp class has to inherit from the tango.Device_4Impl **Line 3 to 6**
     PyDsExp class constructor.
 Note that at line 6, it calls the *init_device()* method